 Diet and supplements as sources of vitamin D

 Vitamin D3 is found predominantly in oily fish such as salmon, sardines and mackerel, with small amounts in liver and egg yolk.
 Supplementation is particularly prudent for vegetarians and vegans although, given that the major source of supplemental vitamin D3 is obtained from lanolin in sheep’s wool, it’s not suitable for vegans and, until recently, vegans would supplement with vitamin D2 from wild sun-exposed or UVB-irradiated mushrooms; however, it is well recognised that, of the two forms, vitamin D3 is far superior to D2 in terms of both actions and health benefits.
-(2,3) The recent discovery of a novel plant source of vitamin D3 obtained from an edible form of lichen that grows on the rocks, trees and other locations in North America means that vegans, who generally have the lowest levels of vitamin D, (4) can now enjoy the health benefits of this superior nutrient rather than rely on vitamin D2.
+(2,3) Fortunately, vitamin D3 can now be obtained from non-mushroom sources including lichen and algae, meaning that vegans, who generally have the lowest levels of vitamin D, (4) can now enjoy the health benefits of this superior nutrient rather than rely on vitamin D2.

 Vitamin D2 vs Vitamin D3